Arushi04/Arushi04/README.md

 ### Hi!
 I am Arushi 👋

-I am a grad student pursuing Masters in Data Science from Northeastern University, Boston.
-I have worked in the industry for over 5 years in the field of data engineering, cloud and DevOps.
+I am a graduate student pursuing Masters in Data Science from Northeastern University, Boston.
+I have worked in the industry for over 5 years in the field of Data Engineering, Cloud and DevOps.
 I love to learn new technologies and explore as much as I can!
 I am currently learning unsupervised Machine Learning.
 My area of interest lies in Deep Learning and NLP.
 My current status:

-- 💻 Working on Image Processing
+- 💻 Working on Image Processing on Fashion Accessories using Google vision API
 - 🧠 Learning Machine Learning and NLP
 - 👯 Looking to collaborate on a cool AI/ML project.
 - 😄 Pronouns: she/her
-- 👩‍ Currently attending GHC'2020
+- 👩‍ Updates : Attended GHC'2020 and Tapia last month.
+Actively looking for internship opportunity for next summer in the field of Data Science/ Data Engineering and Cloud

 ### You can find me on:
 🏡 [website][website] **|**